swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 Closures that are declared as `@nonescapable` can use a very efficient stack-based representation;
 closures that are `@escapable` store their state on the heap.

-By allowing Swift developers to mark various types as non-escapable, we provide a mechanism for them to opt into a specific set of usage limitations that:
+By allowing Swift developers to mark various types as nonescapable, we provide a mechanism for them to opt into a specific set of usage limitations that:

 * Can be automatically verified by the compiler.
 In fact, the Swift compiler internally already makes heavy use of escapability as a concept.
 * Are strict enough to permit high performance.
 The compiler uses this concept precisely because values that do not escape can be managed much more efficiently.
 * Do not interfere with common uses of these types.

-For example, if an iterator type were marked as non-escapable, the compiler would produce an error message whenever the user of that type tried to copy or store the value in a way that might limit efficient operation.
+For example, if an iterator type were marked as nonescapable, the compiler would produce an error message whenever the user of that type tried to copy or store the value in a way that might limit efficient operation.
 These checks would not significantly reduce the usefulness of iterators which are almost always created, used, and destroyed in a single local context.
 These checks would also still allow local copies for multi-iterator uses, with the same constraints applied to those copies as well.